What are Carbonyl Compounds?

 In general, we come across the names aldehydes and ketones when we speak about the Carbonyl compounds.
 What is the role of these in the lists of carbonyl compounds?
 Aldehydes and ketones are the organic compounds that consist of the functional group as that of the carbonyl compounds.
 The main difference between these two compounds is the position of the carbonyl group.
 In aldehydes, the carbonyl group is placed at the ending of the carbon chain whereas, in the ketones, it is located in the middle of the carbon ring.
-The examples of aldehydes include propanol, butanol, 4-chlorobutanol, etc. and some of the examples of ketones are propanone, acetone, 2-methyl-3-pentanone, etc.
+The examples of aldehydes include propanol, butanol, 4-chlorobutanol, etc. and some examples of ketones are propanone, acetone, 2-methyl-3-pentanone, etc.

-Some of the properties of carbonyl compounds are given below:
+Some properties of carbonyl compounds are given below:

 - These are to be polar in nature.
 They exhibit both positive and negative charge in slight form.
-Hence these are said to be polar molecules.
+Hence, these are said to be polar molecules.

 - These compounds are reported to be insoluble in water but sometimes they dissolve other forms of polar molecules.

 - These are known to be as chemically reactive compounds.
 It means that they control the reactions of a chemical reaction.

 The carbon atom of the carbonyl group is said to be electrophilic in nature as they tend to attract electron-rich compounds.
-Some of the Examples of electrophiles include ions whereas the oxygen atoms are said to be nucleophiles as they do not have the rich density of electrons.
+Some Examples of electrophiles include ions whereas the oxygen atoms are said to be nucleophiles as they do not have the rich density of electrons.
 They are said to be the lovers of nuclei such as the bases.
 The carbonyl compounds reactions are given below: